hlibco/xco-api/README.md

 2. It's flexible enough to store the Provider Summary for the *Top K* Diagnosis Related Groups *(The field **top_drg** identifies the Top K)*

+### HTTPS & SSL

+To add an SSL Certificate to the server serving the API was out-of-scope.
+An alternative solution would be using Cloudflare to manage the DNS and get the benefit of their Free SSL.
+However, DNS management was also out-of-scope.

 ---

 ## Misc